MC-Hub-Official/MC-Hub-Official.github.io/.github/PULL_REQUEST_TEMPLATE.md

-# MC Hub Pull Request Template
+Description of changes:

-Please only use pull requests to propose changes to incorrect information or invalid content.
-To suggest new content, please use the given form links on our homepage.
+  Describe your changes here, and make sure to tick the below boxes

-- [ ] I have made sure my changes comply with the statement above
+- [ ] I have made sure my changes are an edit or removal of existing content, not an addition
 - [ ] I have made sure my changes are relevant
 - [ ] I have made sure my changes are factually correct
 - [ ] I have made sure my content does not contain any 5+ content